Types of lightbulbs used in pinball machines

 Ghosting leds

-Ghosting is when leds will not go out completely.
-They stay dimly lit when they're supposed to be completely off.
+Ghosting occurs when LEDs remain dimly lit even when turned off.
+This happens because some circuits retain residual voltage, which is enough to activate sensitive LEDs.
 It usually happens when you replace controlled lamps (machines after 1985) with leds.

+Incandescent bulbs require higher voltage to glow, so they don’t show this effect.
+Ghosting depends on hardware and sometimes software.
 Some controlled circuits don't go completely to 0 volts when they go out, there is some rest (ghost) voltage still in the circuit that is high enough to make leds shine a bit.
-If your game has it and how much it's visible, depends on the hardware but sometimes also on the software.
-On some machines you can fix ghosting issues with a new eprom.
+In some cases, updating the game’s ROM can fix it.